27. Spain & Northern Portugal

 ----------

-For departuree on April 1, 8 and 22, September 2 and 9 the overnight stay will be in the city of Sabadell instead of Barcelona (due to high volume events in Barcelona).
+For departuree on May 19, Sept 1, 15 and 22 the overnight stay will be in the city of Sabadell instead of Barcelona (due to high volume events in Barcelona).

 All descriptions are based on data provided by the hotels.
 Iberica Travel does not guarantee the accuracy of this material in the future.
 Please visit each hotel's official website for the most up-to-date information.